nmorale5/NoahYixiaoHashCode.jl/docs/src/index.md

 However, $T_n$ is shared by all the cars.
 So, the later cars can also learn from previous cars.

+### Upper Bound Algorithm

+To compute our upper bound, we relax one of the rules related to traveling.
+Normally, at any timestep, cars on a graph $G$ can only travel along one of the streets adjacent to the junction they're currently at.
+Instead, we allow cars to travel along any street at any timestep, meaning essentially every junction is connected to every other junction with distance 0 and time cost 0 on a larger graph $G'$.
+By doing this, we skip the need for good routing since the street taken no longer affects the possible streets to choose from in the next step.

+The maximum distance coverable in $G'$ must be at least as much as the maximum distance coverable in $G$ (for the same total amount of time), since $G'$ contains all the edges of $G$ and then some.

+To find an upper bound on the maximum distance coverable on $G'$, in at most time $T$, we employ the following algorithm $A$:

+1. Compute the "efficiency" of each street as its length divided by its time cost, and sort all streets in an array from greatest to least efficiency.

+2. Set up running totals for total time and total distance covered, initializing both to 0.

+3. While total time has not yet reached $T$, pop the next street from the front of the array (the street with the highest efficiency), and add its time and distance to the running totals.

+4. Once the total time has met or exceeded $T$, return the total distance.

+The total time cost of algorithm $A$ is at least $T$.
+Any algorithm $B$ that tries to route the cars following the original rules must take at most time
+$T$.
+This means in order for algorithm $B$ to cover a greater distance, it would need an average efficiency greater than that of algorithm $A$.
+However, algorithm $A$ already chooses the maximum possible efficiency, so algorithm $B$ cannot possibly be better.

+In conclusion, the algorithm above is a valid upper bound on the maximum possible distance under the original rules.
+Running the algorithm on the sample Paris data with a maximum time of 18,000 yields an upper bound of 1,525,503.

 ## Index

 ```@index